CommunityGD32Cores/gd32-pio-projects/gd32-spl-usart/README.md

 ![VSCode UART output](vscode_uart.png)

 The same can be achieved using the commandline.
 For a stand-alone serial monitor (after the firmware has already been uploaded), the command [`pio device monitor`](https://docs.platformio.org/en/latest/core/userguide/device/cmd_monitor.html) can be used.
-However, the same shortcut as in VSCode can be used, doing a build + upload + monitor in one go, by using multiple `-t` (target) switches in the standard [`pio run`](https://docs.platformio.org/en/latest/core/userguide/remote/cmd_run.html) command, with `pio run -t upload -t monitor`.
+However, the same shortcut as in VSCode can be used, doing a build + upload + monitor in one go, by using multiple `-t` (target) switches in the standard [`pio run`](https://docs.platformio.org/en/latest/core/userguide/remote/cmd_run.html) command, with `pio run -e <environment name> -t upload -t monitor`.

 ```
 > pio run -e gd32350g_start -t upload -t monitor